Skip to main content

 BuddyPhones Explore+ on a blanket

-The Explore+ are simple headphones for kids with a very stable fit for outdoor activities and exploration.
+The BuddyPhones Explore+ are cheap wired headphones for toddlers with a stable fit for outdoor activities and exploration.
 They sport a detachable cable, volume limiter (85dB), and decent sound quality.
 For the price of only $30, they’re worth checking out.
+BuddyPhones Explore+ review

 How to Choose Headphones for Toddlers and How are They Different from Regular Headphones?